 Jake came up with the idea to launch PACT Outdoors, a company that makes an all-in-one bathroom kit for trail runners and outdoor adventurers that is designed to help them leave the wilderness in better shape than they found it.
 The kit includes Mycelium, a fungi root system that breaks down waste and produces nutrient-rich soil.

-Nicholas seeks to create a network of running and hiking trails in the pristine wilderness Keweenaw, Michigan that would crisscross the county, linking communities, historic sites, beaches, mountains, and other natural areas.
-His idea has the support of Keweenaw Outdoor Recreation Coalition (KORC), a local group of conservationists and outdoor enthusiasts, and is looking to use its funding to build a trail and hold an inaugural run in 2022.
+Nicholas seeks to create a network of running and hiking trails in the pristine wilderness of Keweenaw, Michigan that would crisscross the county, linking communities, historic sites, beaches, mountains, and other natural areas.
+His idea has the support of the Keweenaw Outdoor Recreation Coalition (KORC), a local group of conservationists and outdoor enthusiasts, and is looking to use its funding to build a trail and hold an inaugural run in 2022.

 Jacob created Running Raccoon Racing, a nonprofit organization that will host ultra and adventure-style races across the Middle Tennessee area.
 All proceeds from these races will go to the parks, green spaces, and natural areas where the events take place.

-“In 2019, on my 6 mile there-and-back run from my home in Brooklyn to the Williamsburg Bridge, I became exhausted at the amount of trash that was scattered all over the sidewalks,” says Spencer.
+“In 2019, on my 10-kilometre there-and-back run from my home in Brooklyn to the Williamsburg Bridge, I became exhausted at the amount of trash that was scattered all over the sidewalks,” says Spencer.
 So he decided to try and do something about it.
 He created CLEW, a food waste recycling appliance that lives on your countertop, and he’s working to take the product design to the next level.

 We’re extremely grateful to these runners, our grand prize winner and semi-finalists, and every runner out there who contributed an idea to The Run Fund.
 It’s stoked our excitement to continue improving the world around us through the idea of Runfulness.